apereo/cas/docs/cas-server-documentation/notifications/Sending-Email-Configuration.md

 The configuration setting for the email message body can also accept a path to an external file (i.e. `HTML`).
 The contents of the file are processed for placeholder variables and values using the same default strategy.

-The email template template file can also be processed via `GStringTemplateEngine`, if the path ends with the file extension `.gtemplate`.
+The email template file can also be processed via `GStringTemplateEngine`, if the path ends with the file extension `.gtemplate`.
 Input parameters are passed to the template which will substitute variables and expressions into placeholders in a template source text to produce the desired output.